 To Mr Barry: He would consider it impossible for the driver of the bus to see the lights of the engine with the street lights behind.

 To Mr Mulvany: The lights in the background came, he believed, from the Wodonga railway yards.

 To Mr H. T. Frederico (for the relatives of the dead persons), witness said he was not sure of the number of lights he saw on the engine, but he did see lights.

 The hearing is not concluded.

-I'd like to than Andrew Johnston for his assistance with this web page.
+I'd like to than Daniel Leahy and Andrew Johnston for their assistance with this web page.